 Security in Private Cloud

-However, it is with this ownership model that private clouds can offer upgraded security.
-Clients are reassured that their data is not only in compliance with the necessary legislation but also inaccessible to any unauthorized persons.
-As the sole user, the private cloud can also be customized to meet your needs, not just where performance is concerned but authentication as well.
-In this way, the use cases that benefit most are those that have mandated security or data privacy regulations imposed on them, or those that require a heavy-duty firewall to protect sensitive assets.
+However, with this ownership model, private clouds can offer upgraded security.
+Clients are reassured that their data complies with the necessary legislation and is inaccessible to unauthorized persons.
+As the sole user, the private cloud can also be customized to meet your needs, not just where performance is concerned but also authentication.
+In this way, the use cases that benefit most are those that have mandated security or data privacy regulations imposed on them or those that require a heavy-duty firewall to protect sensitive assets.

 Where Does That Leave You?

-As with most aspects of developing a cloud deployment strategy, there is no overarching right answer that applies equally to everyone – much of the right answer depends on your specific needs as a client.
-As an experienced cloud provider, VEXXHOST knows that no two businesses are the same so clearly, the security needs vary from company to company as well.
-While a public cloud may offer perfect security to one, another may find that a private cloud is a better fit.
-That’s why it’s vital for companies to partner with the right provider.
-At VEXXHOST, we not only offer public, private and hybrid clouds but we also offer a top-tier consulting service because we’re passionate about finding the best solution for each of our clients.
-There is so much more to what private cloud can offer, you can have a look for yourself in this all-encompassing post or contact us and let’s start a conversation about how VEXXHOST can help!
+As with most aspects of developing a cloud deployment strategy, there is no overarching correct answer that applies equally to everyone – much of the correct answer depends on your specific needs as a client.
+As an experienced cloud provider, VEXXHOST knows that no two businesses are the same, so clearly, the security needs vary from company to company as well.
+While a public cloud may offer perfect security, another may find a private cloud is a better fit.
+That's why it's vital for companies to partner with the right provider.
+At VEXXHOST, we not only offer public, private, and hybrid clouds, but we also offer a top-tier consulting service because we're passionate about finding the best solution for each of our clients.
+There is so much more to what private cloud can offer; you can have a look for yourself in this all-encompassing post or contact us, and let's start a conversation about how VEXXHOST can help!

 Take advantage of our limited-time deal just to set up a one-time, OpenStack-based private cloud deployment – at 50% off!
 The cloud will be running on the latest OpenStack release, Wallaby, which allows you to run Kubernetes and VMs in the same environment, and can be deployed in your own data centers with your hardware.
 Furthermore, all these will be deployed and tested in under a month!